-(140) In a Jesuit school, the chief responsibility for moral as well as for intellectual formation rests finally not upon any procedure or curricular or extra-curricular activity, but upon the teacher, under God.
+- (140) In a Jesuit school, the chief responsibility for moral as well as for intellectual formation rests finally not upon any procedure or curricular or extra-curricular activity, but upon the teacher, under God.
 A Jesuit school is to be a face-to-face community in which an authentic personal relationship between teachers and students may flourish.
 Without such a relation of friendship, in fact, much of the unique force of our education would be lost.
-For an authentic relationship of trust and friendship between the teacher and pupil is an invaluable dispositive condition for any genuine growth in commitment to values.

-(141) And so the Ratio of 1591 insists that teachers first need to know their students.
-It recommends that the masters study their pupils at length and reflect upon their aptitudes, their defects and the implications of their classroom behaviour.
+For an authentic relationship of trust and friendship between the teacher and pupil is an invaluable dispositive condition for any genuine growth in commitment to values. - (141) And so the Ratio of 1591 insists that teachers first need to know their students.
+It recommends that the masters study their pupils at length and reflect upon their aptitudes, their defects and the implications of their classroom behavior.
 And at least some of the teachers, it remarks, ought to be well acquainted with the student's home background.
 Teachers are always to respect the dignity and personality of the pupils.
-In the classroom, the Ratio advises that teachers should be patient with students and know how to overlook certain mistakes or put off their correction until the apt psychological moment.
+In the classroom, the Ratio advises, that teachers should be patient with students and know how to overlook certain mistakes or put off their correction until the apt psychological moment.
 They should be much readier with praise than blame, and if correction is required it should be made without bitterness.
 The friendly spirit which is nourished by frequent, casual counselling of the students, perhaps outside class hours, will greatly help this aim along.
 Even these bits of advice serve only to apply that underlying concept of the very nature of the school as a community and of the teacher's role as crucial within it.

-(142) In the preamble to the fourth part of the Constitutions, Ignatius appears to place teachers' personal example ahead of learning or rhetoric as an apostolic means to help students grow in values.
+- (142) In the Preamble to the Fourth Part of the Constitutions Ignatius appears to place teachers' personal example ahead of learning or rhetoric as an apostolic means to help students grow in values.
 Within this school community, the teacher will persuasively influence character, for better or for worse, by the example of what he himself is.
-In our own day, Pope Paul VI observed incisively in Evangelii Nuntiandi that, "Today, students do not listen seriously to teachers but to witnesses; and if they do listen to teachers, it is because they are witnesses."

-(143) As teachers in a Jesuit school, then, beyond being qualified professionals in education, you are called to be men and women of the Spirit.
+In our own day Pope Paul VI observed incisively in Evangelii Nuntiandi that "Today students do not listen seriously to teachers but to witnesses; and if they do listen to teachers, it is because they are witnesses." - (143) As teachers, in a Jesuit school then, beyond being qualified professionals in education, you are called to be men and women of the Spirit.
 Whether you like it or not, you are a city resting on a hill.
+What you are speaks louder than what you do or say.
+In today's image-culture, young people learn to respond to the living image of those ideals which they dimly sense in their heart.
+Words about total dedication, service of the poor, a just social order, a non-racist society, openness to the Spirit, and the like may lead them to reflection.
+A living example will lead them beyond reflection to aspire to live what the words mean.
+Hence, our continuing growth in the realm of the Spirit of Truth must lead us to a life of such compelling wholeness and goodness that the example we set will challenge our students to grow as men and women of competence, conscience and compassion.